 - A deeper awareness of who you are, and how to avoid addictive behaviours in future, when life’s stressors occur.

 Like most things in life, recovering from addiction takes work – every day.

 It’s not one-off work done solely in the counselling room, it’s a new lifestyle choice.

 But by stacking work done in addiction counselling, with strong follow up support, like a sponsor, mutual aid meetings, and specialist addiction recovery groups, it becomes possible to truly overcome addiction in the long term, and reclaim your life.

-Our counsellors adhere to the BACP code of ethics and practice.
+Our counsellors for addiction adhere to the BACP code of ethics and practice.